I. Introduction

 A. Definition and Purpose of UL Certification:

-UL (Underwriters Laboratories) certification is a globally recognized safety certification issued by the Underwriters Laboratories Inc., an independent safety science company.
+UL (Underwriters Laboratories) certification is a globally recognized safety certification issued by Underwriters Laboratories Inc., an independent safety science company.
 The certification ensures that products, including cables, meet stringent safety and performance standards set by UL.

 The purpose of UL certification for cables is to verify that they have been tested and evaluated for safety, quality, and compliance with relevant industry standards.
 UL-certified cables are deemed safe for use in various applications, including residential, commercial, and industrial settings.